paweljarosz/defarc/README.md

 	local attribute_table = defarc.get_attribute_by_name("proper-name")
 ```

-### .get_attribute([attribute])
+### get_attribute([attribute])
 Returns a table with selected attribute data.
-This function returns a proper attribute if proper attribute_id or attribute_name is provided, otherwise it returns a saved/selected attribute_table.
+This function returns a proper attribute if proper attribute_id or attribute_name is provided, otherwise it returns a selected attribute_table.

 * **PARAMETER:** `attribute` (string, optional) - an id or name of a attribute from Arcweave JSON or Lua table with attribute data (attribute_table)
 * **RETURNS:** `attribute_table` (table) - a table with data regarding selected attribute